TechnicalInterviewPrep/twitterClone/README.md

 Total required storage capacity = 1.4 TB + 16 GB + 240 GB = ~2.7 TB

-### Step 2: Abstract Design && Bottlenecks
+### Step 2: Abstract Design & Bottlenecks

 ### Step 3: Data Model and API Design

 #### Schema Design
 The data for our Twitter clone is highly relational, so we'll be using a relational database in our solution.
+This is an example of the schema that you might design for a simplified Twitter clone.

 ![sql schema](assets/twitter-sql-schema.png)

 #### Indexes

-Now that we know what out database schema is going to look like, we need to think about what queries will be send to our database.
-This will allow us to create indexes that will optimize our response time.
+Now that we know what out database schema is going to look like, we need to think about what queries will be sent to our database.
+This will allow us to create indexes that will optimize our lookup times.

 To get the user data for for a given username we can index by username.

 When we view someone's profile we'll want to see their 20 most recent tweets.
-We can have an index that includes the `user_id` and `created_at` columns.
+This means that we could use a query, which not only filters by user_id but also orders by creation date (`created_at`) and limits the result.
+We can accomplish this by creating an index that includes the `user_id` and `created_at` columns.
 When we have an index over more than one column the order of the columns matters.
-If our index looks like this: (`user_id`, `created_at`), making a query filtering by just `user_id` will take advantage of the index even though we are not filtering by the second column.
+If our index looks like this: (`user_id`, `created_at`), making a query filtering by just `user_id` will take advantage of the index even though we are not filtering by the second column.So, such an index will allow us to filter either by just user_id, or by both columns.
+This will allow us to fetch all tweets authored by a given user or to isolate just the tweets created in a given time frame.

 To get the users following someone we can index by `followee_id`.
 To get the users followed by someone we can index by `follower_id`.